Simple Tilings of Nilpotent Lie Groups: Tiling Spaces

 for every compact set $K$.
 We will often consider compact sets of the form $K = B_r(m_0)$ where $m_0 \in \mc{M}$ is the basepoint.
 As $G$ is a transitive action, and $d_\mc{M}$ is left-invariant, $\mc{T}$ has FLC precisely when

 for all $r > 0$.
 Observe for example that if $\mc{T}$ has FLC, then $\# \mc{P} < \infty$.
-All tilings in this section and throughout the paper are assumed to have finite local complexity.
+All tilings throughout the paper are assumed to have finite local complexity.

-Here, we define a metric, called the \textit{tiling metric}, on all $G$-tilings of $\mc{M}$.
+Here, we define a metric, called the \term{tiling metric}, on all $G$-tilings of $\mc{M}$.
 We want this metric to describe when one tiling looks like another at sufficiently large scales around the basepoint, up to a "small" transformation by $G$.
-If $\mc{T}$ and $\mc{T}'$ are $G$ tilings of $\mc{M}$, we define
+If $\mc{T}$ and $\mc{T}'$ are $G$ tilings of $\mc{M}$, we say that they are \term{$r$-agreeable} if there exist $g,g' \in G$ with $\|g\|,\|g'\| < \frac{1}{2r}$ such that $[B_r(m_0)]_{g.\mc{T}} = [B_r(m_0)]_{g'.\mc{T}'}$.
+In other words, the two tilings agree on a patch of radius $r$ around the origin, up to a relatively small translation.
+We define

 The tiling metric is then defined by